toshimaru/RailsTwitterClone/README.md

 ## Imprementation

-Imprementatin is based on [Ruby on Rails Tutorial](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book).
+This imprementatin is based on [Ruby on Rails Tutorial](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book).

 ## Features